martinrotter/rssguard/docs/source/downloads.md

 ### Linux
 The best option is to use official distribution packages if your distribution offers them.

 If you prefer a standalone package, official release assets provide an `AppImage`.
+AppImage names also include either `web` or `text`, depending on the bundled article/web viewer.

 ### macOS
 `DMG` packages are provided for Mac users.
+Their names also include either `web` or `text`, depending on the bundled article/web viewer.

 ```{warning}
 On macOS, Gatekeeper may block unsigned applications.
 If that happens, you may need to remove the quarantine flag or self-sign the application with `codesign`.